EZ Home Search Guide to Living in Iredell County, NC

 Downtown Mooresville is a thriving center with small-town shops, boutique stores, and dining experiences.
 Here you can browse stores selling everything from one-of-a-kind furniture to fine art.
 You can spend the entire day browsing handcrafted jewelry and antiques while stopping in at the local craft brewers or locally-owned restaurants.

-The Statesville Main Street area has a collection of over 25 independent shops.
+Love a good independent store?
+The Statesville Main Street area has over 25 local shops retailing all kinds of finds.
 The boutiques include a bridal store, a record store, sports, pottery, boutique fashion, motorsports, and jewelers.

-The Lake Norman Antique Mall is 27,000 sq ft with over 200 vendors, antiques, and collectibles.
+The Lake Norman Antique Mall covers 27,000 sq ft, with over 200 vendors selling antiques and collectibles.
 The mall is in Mooresville.

 Start Your Home Search